sunfounder/kepler-kit/docs/source/pyproject/py_passenger_counter.rst

 Passenger counters can help people understand the operation of these public places and organize their operations efficiently.

-A simple passager counter is created using a PIR sensor and a 4-digit 7-segment display.
+A simple passenger counter is created using a PIR sensor and a 4-digit 7-segment display.

 **Bill of Materials**